Doesn't irritate my skin

 Farmacy Honeymoon Glow AHA Resurfacing Night Serum ($58): This nighttime 3-in-1 serum is formulated with 14% AHA, gentle flower acids, willow bark-derived BHA, hyaluronic acid, along with a proprietary honey blend for a treatment that reveals brighter, healthier skin while maintaining its moisture.

-Sunday Riley Good Genes Glycolic Acid Treatment ($85): Made with AHA, fermented prickly pear extract, and lemongrass extract, this treatment repairs the look of sun-damaged, congested, wrinkled, or dull skin and is even ideal for use on even sensitive skin types.
+Sunday Riley Good Genes Glycolic Acid Treatment ($122): Made with AHA, fermented prickly pear extract, and lemongrass extract, this treatment helps to repair the look of sun-damaged, congested, wrinkled, or dull skin and is even ideal for use on sensitive skin types.

 There is no such thing as an overnight skincare treatment, but Murad's Rapid Dark Spot Correcting Serum has changed how I feel about dark spot correctors.
 I plan to continue to use it to help fade my hyperpigmentation over time.